 Welcome to our website.
 We are a social and friendly group of people from The Fylde area of Lancashire who have a programme of events throughout the year, consisting of Saturday coach walks, mid-week outings in the summer and a series of presentations by guest speakers in the winter months.

-Walking is a good form of exercise and a good way to stay healthy.
-Our walks aren’t too strenuous; they are around 6 miles long and suitable for most people.
-Uphill sections do occur but they aren’t too steep or long.
-You ascend at your own pace and no-one gets left behind.
-The walks are a happy mix of exercise, a picnic, a social get together, and fresh air (and occasionally a little rain or mud).
+Walking, especially with a group, is a good form of exercise and an excellent way to stay healthy.
+Our walks are a mix of exercise, a picnic, socialising, and fresh air (and occasionally a little rain or mud).

 We have walks by coach every two weeks from March to October and monthly in November and February.
 For those interested in Natural History there is usually expert knowledge at hand, all you need do is ask.

 During the Winter months we sometimes have one or two local Saturday walks, where members come in their own cars.
 At the end of this season they are in November, January and February.